fedspendingtransparency/usaspending-api/usaspending_api/api_docs/markdown/using_the_api.md

 #### GET Requests <a name="get-requests"></a>
 GET requests support simple equality filters for fields in the underlying data model.
-These can be specified by attaching field value pairs to the endpoint as URL parameters:
+Specify these by attaching field value pairs to the endpoint as URL parameters:

 `/v1/awards?type=B`